Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

 \paragraph{Conclusions}

 In this Letter, we introduced a novel method to compute physical observables relevant for studying entanglement in quantum systems.
 Our approach represents a new state-of-the-art method for the numerical evaluation of R\'enyi entropies in the Lagrangian approach.
-Specifically, we proposed a new type of coupling layer for normalizing flows, which acts non-trivially on a reduced number of degrees of freedom, and is particularly efficient to study lattice defects.
+Specifically, we proposed a new type of coupling layer for normalizing flows, which acts on a reduced number of degrees of freedom, and is particularly efficient to study lattice defects.

 This work is the first example of flow-based sampling outperforming state-of-the-art baselines for large lattices.
-The scaling of our method in $2+1$ dimensions is especially promising when employing stochastic normalizing flows.
+The scaling of our method in $2+1$ dimensions is especially promising when employing SNFs.
 The implementation of \textit{direct transfer learning} enables efficient sampling across different system volumes, coupling constant values and defect lengths without the need for retraining.
 This key advantage allows for a single, inexpensive training on small lattices, facilitating sampling from different configurations of the theory.

-Our approach has a broad range of potential applications, including the study of interfaces in spin models, defects, but also the sampling of different topological sectors in lattice gauge theories, and more.
+Our approach has a broad range of potential applications, including the study of interfaces in spin models and the sampling of different topological sectors in lattice gauge theories.
 We leave the study of these subjects for future work.